I’m looking to sell my house fast. What should I know?

 Step 7: Robust Marketing For Rapid Sales

-The Multiple Listing Service or MLS, is a portal utilized by professional Realtors to market the listings they’ve been hired to represent.
+The Multiple Listing Service, or MLS, is a portal utilized by professional Realtors to market the listings they’ve been hired to represent.
 It remains the single greatest tool to access the biggest buying pool since most buyers are working with an Agent.
 However, when you really want to sell your home fast, you’ve got to utilize every tool and trick available.
 Social media is an excellent place to tell millions of people about your home.
-Make sure your agent has a large facebook audience and will agree to market your home on his page.
+Make sure your agent has a large Facebook audience and will agree to market your home on their page.
 Make sure his brokerage and brand have the same tools.
-Ask him to list the your home on Facebook Marketplace, and advertise it on all of the social media platforms.
-Then share it on your own social media platforms and ask all of your friends to do the same.
-Don’t discount other options like Craig’s list and youtube.
+Ask him to list your home on Facebook Marketplace and advertise it on all of the social media platforms.
+Then, share it on your own social media platforms and ask all of your friends to do the same.
+Don’t discount other options like Craigslist and YouTube.
 The idea is to cast the widest net possible to attract the most attention.
 More eyes equals more showings, equals more offers, equals a faster sale!

-Step 8: Make Showings Easy And Sell Quick
+Step 8: Make Showings Easy And Sell Quickly

-Since homes sell after buyers tour them, the more people that get to see a property the more likely you are to sell it fast.
+Since homes sell after buyers tour them, the more people that get to see a property, the more likely you are to sell it fast.
 Flexibility is key.
-By making the showing schedules based on the buyers convenience and not your own, you increase the total number of buying prospects.
+By making the showing schedules based on the buyer’s convenience and not your own, you increase the total number of buying prospects.
 Since most buyers like to tour on weekends, consider making plans to be somewhere else during that time.
-This will allow prospective buyers to have total flexibility for when they can view the home.
+This will allow prospective buyers total flexibility regarding when they can view the home.
 Also, insist that your Agent hold open houses to drive additional visits.
-Make sure the Agent markets the home and the open houses to all of your neighbors as they are excellent referral sources for prospective buyers.
+Make sure the Agent markets the home and the open houses to all of your neighbors, as they are excellent referral sources for prospective buyers.

 Step 9: Negotiate With Buyers

 Now that you’ve taken all of the steps to attract the buyers, next come the offers.
-Be prepared to negotiate quickly, by understanding your bottom line and what is really important to you.
-Remember that greed kills deals so if speed is a strong motivation don’t be afraid to accept an offer that gives you what you need.
+Be prepared to negotiate quickly by understanding your bottom line and what is really important to you.
+Remember that greed kills deals, so if speed is a strong motivation, don’t be afraid to accept an offer that gives you what you need.
 The old adage “a bird in hand is better than two in the bush” is so applicable in this case.
-When a strong buyer, who is willing to meet your terms, will make a great partner in a quick close.
-When you beat a buyer up on his offer price, expect him to return the favor during the inspections and repair requests.
-If you go into that phase with soured feelings deals will often blow up.
+A strong buyer who is willing to meet your terms will make a great partner in a quick close, and when you beat a buyer up on his offer price, expect him to return the favor during the inspections and repair requests.
+If you go into that phase with sour feelings, deals will often blow up.
 Keep your eye on the prize when you want a fast home sale.

 Step 10: Close It!